Merlin2333/qbb2021-answers/qbio_week5/README_feedback.md

 5/6

--Add the bedtools commands that get the bed files that have only the features in G1E and only the features in ER4
+- Add the bedtools commands that get the bed files that have only the features in G1E and only the features in ER4
+- 12/10 - I see the commands!
+6/6